 The Committee continued to engage Semler Brossy in fiscal year 2017 to serve as its independent compensation consultant.
 The Committee takes into consideration the advice of Semler Brossy to inform its decision-making process and has sole authority for retaining and terminating its consultant, as well as approving the terms of engagement, including fees.
 Semler Brossy works for the Committee and, with the approval of the Committee, has also provided services to the Governance Committee in connection with director compensation matters.
 Semler Brossy provides no services to the Company.
 The Committee has determined Semler Brossy to be independent from the Company.
-The Company works for evolving practices and trends, and perform other consultant to advise on program design, apprise management of evolving practices and trends, and perform other consulting services as needed.
+The Company's management retains Willis Towers Watson as its primary compensation consultant to advise on program design, apprise management of evolving practices and trends, and perform other consulting services as needed.
 The Committee also considered the independence of Willis Towers Watson under applicable rules of the New York Stock Exchange.
 From time to time, the Committee may engage other consultants and advisors in connection with various compensation and benefits matters.